jinyjib98/jinyjib98.github.io/about.md

 ---
 layout: about
-image: /assets/img/blog/hydejack-9.jpg
+image: /assets/img/blog/hyungjin.jpg
 description: >
-  A boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.
+  A person who likes greenery and tries her best to make improvement!
-hide_description: true
+hide_description: False
 redirect_from:
   - /download/
 ---

-# About
+# Hello, World 🌟

 <!--author-->

-## Hydejack
+## Who am I?

-A boutique Jekyll theme for hackers, nerds, and academics.
+Majored in PS(Political Science) but currently working as Product Manager in education industry.
 {:.lead}

 1. this list will be replaced by the toc